crunchy-labs/crunchy-cli/README.md

 - `--audio` » forces audio of the video(s)
 - `--subtitle` » forces subtitle of the video(s)
 - `--no-hardsub` » forces that the subtitles are stored as a separate file and are not directly embedded into the video
+- `--only-sub` » downloads only the subtitles without the corresponding video

 - `-d`, `--directory` » directory to download the video(s) to
 - `-o`, `--output` » name of the output file